 Analyze competitors and their products.
 You’ll need to learn what mechanisms and revenue streams your competitors use and how they manage their costs.
 This information will probably show you the market’s pitfalls and dead ends.

-Looking at this simple matrix below, we can analyze the capabilities and needs of our company to help us decide the type of revenue model to use.
+Looking at this simple matrix below, we can analyze the capabilities and needs of your company to help you decide the type of revenue model to use.

-- Paid value proposition: In most cases, your value proposition costs money to use.
+Paid value proposition.
+In most cases, your value proposition costs money to use.
 Whether it’s a service or a software product, a customer will need to pay in some form to gain access to your value.
-Our revenue model in this case will be based around transactions.
-So, develop pricing tactics that will depend on the nature of the product, and the type of audience you’re trying to reach, type of deployment, specifics of product usage, etc.
+Your revenue model in this case will be based on transactions.
+So develop pricing tactics that will depend on the nature of the product, the type of audience you’re trying to reach, the type of deployment, specifics of product usage, etc.

-- Free-to-use value proposition: If the value proposition doesn’t require money to use or we choose it to be free, then we need a third-party to generate revenue for us.
+Free-to-use value proposition.
+If the value proposition doesn’t require money to use or you choose it to be free, then you need a third party to generate revenue for you.
 This could be anything based on the previously mentioned types, whether it’s ad space, donations, affiliate programs, or reselling.